What are the changes from the previously submitted Application?

 How will the proposals affect the wider regeneration of the area?

 The proposals will deliver a new quarter to Newbury of the highest quality in design terms, with a sustainable mix of uses.
 The new retail and food & leisure uses will attract people to the town centre and the new residential units and offices will increase the number of people in the town centre, increasing spending..
 The more people who are living and working in the town centre, the greater the footfall for the benefit of existing shops and services.

 We anticipate that construction will start around 12 months after planning permission is approved, and take around 4 years to complete.

 Who is behind the scheme?

-The developer is Lochailort, which has extensive experience in delivering complicated urban redevelopments such as the Thames Quarter scheme next to Reading railway station which will open in Spring next year.
+The developer is Lochailort, which has extensive experience in delivering complicated urban redevelopments such as the Thames Quarter scheme next to Reading railway station which will opened in July 2021.

 What will you to do mitigate the impact on the environment?

 We have minimised the use of fossil fuels and instead propose a number of cutting-edge sustainability technologies including a ground-source heat pump system to provide all the development’s heating and hot water requirements.
 Electric car charging points are proposed, as well as an extension to the existing Car Club with additional vehicles, electric bicycles and potentially electric scooters as well.
 A new pedestrianised street will offer improved connectivity between the Market Place, Bartholomew Street, the railway station and bus station, the existing multi-storey car park and the Vue Cinema.
 It will be a vibrant and attractive new route lined with artisan and independent shops, restaurants and bars.
 Every new flat will have at least one secure cycle parking space, with an onsite repair workshop and additional cycle parking for visitors.